HVAC Training Programs & Certification in Illinois (IL)

 United States Illinois

-Except for those earning in the 10th percentile, the HVAC workers in IL fared much better than people in this industry nationwide.
-What makes this salary point particularly interesting is the fact that Illinois is one of the cheaper states to live in across the country.
-The Missouri Economic Research and Information Center (MERIC 2021) found that the Prairie State was the 21st most affordable, with below-average costs for everything except for transportation.
+Except for those earning in the 10th and 25th percentile, the HVAC workers in IL fared much better than people in this industry nationwide.
+What makes this salary point particularly interesting is that Illinois is one of the cheaper states to live in across the country.
+The Missouri Economic Research and Information Center (MERIC 2024) found that the Prairie State was the 26th most affordable, with below-average costs for everything except for transportation and average for healthcare.

 Accredited HVAC Schools in Illinois